Konshisha

 The postal code of the area is 971.

 History

-Konshisha Local Government is named after River Konshisha which originates in Gboko Local Government and the headquarters is named after Late Pa Agberagba Yonkyo, who founded a significant market in the area.
+Konshisha Local Government is named after the Konshisha River, which originates in Gboko Local Government.
+Its headquarters is named after the late Pa Agberagba Yonkyo, who founded a significant market in the area.

 Konshisha Local Government was formed on February 28, 1983, out of former Vandeikya Local Government Area in Benue State.

 However, the military government that took office at the moment in 1984 abolished the Local Government.
 On February 4, 1989, the General Ibrahim Bagandiga Administration decided to re-establish it.